nathan-mahynski/nathan-mahynski.github.io/_notes/borutashap.md

 {% include toc icon="gears" title="Table of Contents" %}

-BorutaSHAP combines 2 of the leading machine learning methods to perform intelligent feature selection for tabular data with minimal hyperparameters or arbitrary thresholds.
+BorutaSHAP combines two of the leading machine learning methods to perform intelligent feature selection for tabular data with minimal hyperparameters or arbitrary thresholds.
 The first is the original [Boruta feature selection algorithm](https://www.jstatsoft.org/article/view/v036i11), and the second is [SHAP](https://github.com/slundberg/shap), which is used to improve/replace one of the core steps in the original implementation.
 Theses blog posts go into more detail about this:

 * ["Boruta explained exactly how you wished someone explained to you" by Samuele Mazzanti](https://towardsdatascience.com/boruta-explained-the-way-i-wish-someone-explained-it-to-me-4489d70e154a)
 * ["Is this the Best Feature Selection Algorithm 'BorutaShap'?" by Eoghan Keany](https://medium.com/analytics-vidhya/is-this-the-best-feature-selection-algorithm-borutashap-8bc238aa1677)